vardanbarsegyan/vardanbarsegyan.github.io/_pages/pvi_index.md

 ## Interactive maps

 The maps show the available estimates from 1984 through 2022 and were last generated on 18 October 2023.
 Select a year inside each map to explore changes over time.

-The maps require JavaScript.
-A downloadable data release is not currently available; the methodology paper explains the construction and interpretation of the index.

 - [Explore the world map]({{ "/publications/ipi_world_red_0.13.html" | relative_url }})
 - [Explore the Europe map]({{ "/publications/ipi_EU_red_0.4.html" | relative_url }})